 A simple and delicious Grilled Romaine Caesar Salad elevated with some smoky crispy pancetta (or bacon), grilled lemon, and grilled baguette slices to sub for croutons.
 This grilled Caesar salad is the perfect side dish for your grilled meats or backyard BBQ and you’re gonna love it!

 I’m a huge fan of grilled salads.
 It’s one of the rare ways I can get that hubby of mine to indulge in salad.
 Otherwise he acts like I’m punishing him by serving him greens.
-But not with this salad!
-So I wasn’t too surprised when he suggested we make this dish as the second course of a 4-course winemaker dinner we at Troon Winery recently.
-You’re never going to guess what wine we paired it with (see below).
+But not with this one!

-To start you want to grill your lemons.
+To start you want to make grilled lemons.
 The grilled lemon juice is going into your Caesar dressing, so it’s best to do that first.
-I like to do the lemons and bread together, since the bread won’t be served hot (though you can if you want to).
+I like to do the lemons and bread (for your “croutons”) together, since the bread won’t be served hot (though you can if you want to).